 Coeliac disease (pronounced see-lee-yak) is a auto-immune disease causing some adults and children to react to the gluten, the protein found in wheat, barley and rye.
 Gluten is in bread, biscuits, cakes, pasta, beer, pizza and in many manufactured foods.

-- Read about other aspects of gluten-free living.
+- Read about aspects of gluten-free living